 The Botanical Garden was just one greenhouse when Professor Karl Fuchs founded it on Kazan University campus in 1806.
-In 1834 the garden moved into a stone building constructed for it by Lake Sredny Kaban in the suburb of Arkhangelskaya Sloboda.
+In 1834 the garden moved into a stone building constructed for it by Sredny Kaban Lake in the suburb of Arkhangelskaya Sloboda (Neighbourhood).
 The building has been remodelled many times since, but it still stands.
-The Botanical Garden boasted one of the largest plant collections in Russia at the time, listing over a thousand plants.
-Locals would often stop by the Botanical Garden after a steamboat ride on Lake Kaban.
+The Botanical Garden boasted one of the largest plant collections in Russia at the time, listing over 1,000 plants.
+Locals would often stop by the Botanical Garden after a steamboat ride on Kaban Lake.

 A cavalry regiment was quartered here following the 1917 Revolution.
 Soon it was discovered that only a hundred subtropical plants had survived.
 In 1921 almost the entire hothouse froze out and all the plants perished.
 Members of a local research community of nature lovers undertook a restoration of the Botanical Garden in 1924.
 The first wildlife was introduced into the garden the same year: a wolf cub, two swans and an imperial eagle.
 The zoo opened next door in 1925.
-In 1931 the garden and the menagerie were officially merged under the name of Kazan Zoo-Botanical Garden.
-It had a branch in the city centre, at Ulitsa Baumana, in the years 1937-1952.
-The Zoo-Botanical Garden never closed during the Great Patriotic War.
+In 1931 the garden and the menagerie were officially merged under the name of Kazan Zoo Botanical Garden.
+It had a branch in the city centre, at Ulitsa Baumana (Baumana Street), in the years 1937-1952.
+The Zoo Botanical Garden never closed during the Great Patriotic War.
 In fact, animals were evacuated here from the Leningrad Zoo.

-The Zoo-Botanical Garden is now home to some 4,000 animals of more than 160 species, as well as about 6,000 plants of over a thousand species.
-The inhabitants include foxes, bears, lions, tigers, a hippo, squirrels, camels, wolves, porcupines, hedgehogs, zebras, leopards, monkeys, panthers, parrots, vultures, brant geese, swans, eagles, sea eagles, peacocks, pelicans, lizards, basilisks, geckos, snakes, iguanas, caimans, crocodiles and pythons.
+The Zoo Botanical Garden is now home to some 4,000 animals of more than 160 species, as well as about 6,000 plants of over 1,000 species.
+The inhabitants include foxes, bears, lions, tigers, a hippo, squirrels, camels, wolves, porcupines, hedgehogs, zebras, leopards, monkeys, panthers, parrots, vultures, brants, swans, eagles, sea eagles, peacocks, pelicans, lizards, basilisks, geckos, snakes, iguanas, caimans, crocodiles and pythons.